WarFox/terraform-ecs-jenkins/README.md

 ## Jenkins Data Backup

-When an EC2 instance is started in started in the Jenkins autoscaling group, a cronjob is configured on it (see `templates/user_data.tpl`) to back up the Jenkins data directory that resides in the `/ecs/jenkins-home` directory to an S3 bucket set via the `s3_bucket` variable (see `variables.tf`).
+When an EC2 instance is started in started in the Jenkins autoscaling group, a cronjob is configured on it (see `templates/user_data.tpl`) to back up the Jenkins data directory that resides in the `/ecs/jenkins-home` directory to an S3 bucket set via the `terraform_bucket` variable (see `variables.tf`).
 There is a `restore_backup` terraform variable, which when set to true attempts to restore the S3 backup when an instance is started.
 This doesn't work yet because the backup needs to be restored before the Jenkins ECS task is started, which is currently not what happens.
 To work around this, you can manually run the restore backup command on the Jenkins EC2 instance and restart the ECS task by terminating the running container.